-Working in groups: You may form groups of up to three people to submit a joint paper, but you may also submit individual projects.
+Working in groups: You may form groups of up to three people to submit a jointly written paper, but you may also submit individual projects.
 Note that the final exam may have one question that relates to your project - this means that even if you worked in a group, each member will eventually be tested (albeit through only one question) on the final exam.

-The final deadline for the project report is Friday, December 2 at noon.
+The final deadline for the project report is Friday, December 8.